SpecterOps/BloodHound/README.md

   1. Install Docker Compose and ensure Docker is running.
 This should be included with the [Docker Desktop](https://www.docker.com/products/docker-desktop/) installation
   2. Run `curl -L https://ghst.ly/getbhce | docker compose -f - up`
+     > On Windows: Execute the command in CMD, or use `curl.exe` instead of `curl` in PowerShell
   3. Locate the randomly generated password in the terminal output of Docker Compose
   4. In a browser, navigate to `http://localhost:8080/ui/login`.
 Login with a username of `admin` and the randomly generated password from the logs